-Gender Impact Assessment (GIA) Status Does this Council report recommendation Introduce a new policy, program and/or service; or YES □ A GIA has been completed.
-Is it a review of a policy, program and/or service?
+Gender Impact Assessment (GIA) Status Does this Council report recommendation Introduce a new policy, program and/or service; or YES Is it a review of a policy, program and/or service?
 A GIA has been completed. that directly and significantly impacts the public?
 NO ⊠ A GIA is not required.
 Link to Gender Impact Assessment GIA - Not applicable